The Child Nutrition Unit at the Division of Elementary and Secondary Education administers the following programs and initiatives:

 6. Farm To School

-Farm to School programs connect schools to local farmers by serving local produce in school cafeterias and providing agriculture, health, and nutrition education opportunities.
+Farm to School programs connects schools to local farmers by serving local produce in school cafeterias and providing agriculture, health, and nutrition education opportunities.

 Nutrition lessons can be coordinated with the fresh produce being served for lunch.
-Programs can also include Ag-in-the-Classroom curriculum, school gardens, food tastings and cooking classes, indoor learning labs, and farm/farmers market visits, all of which get students excited about healthy food.
+Programs can also include an Ag-in-the-Classroom curriculum, school gardens, food tastings, and cooking classes, indoor learning labs, and farm/farmers market visits, all of which get students excited about healthy food.